creativescala/doodle/docs/src/main/mdoc/concepts/algebras.md

 # Algebras

-Algebras are essentially interfaces that describe functionality that Doodle offers.
-For example, a very simple algebra is @scaladoc[Shape](doodle.algebra.Shape).
-Shape provides the functionality to draw simple geometric shapes, like circles and squares.
+The majority of the functionality in Doodle is provided by algbras.
+Algebras are essentially interfaces describing pieces of functionality that Doodle provides.
+A very simple example of an algebra is @scaladoc[Shape](doodle.algebra.Shape). `Shape` provides the functionality to draw basic geometric shapes, like circles and squares.

 Different backends offer different combinations of algebras, reflecting the different features they have available.

+## Syntax

+Doodle provides so-called syntax

 ## Implementation